 Focal Point Products sells four kits that stand out with different characteristics.

 You'll find various sizes that you can use to remain proportional to the room as a whole.
-Some people prefer the idea of having smaller mouldings for smaller rooms and larger mouldings for large rooms.
+Some people prefer the idea of having smaller moldings for smaller rooms and larger moldings for large rooms.
 If you believe in the latter ideology, we have two products — the "Acropolis" and the "Concord Dentil" — that measure at 4 1/8".
-These two options also match up well with people want more embellishment out of their mouldings, as they use ornamental design elements.
+These two options also match up well with people want more embellishment out of their moldings, as they use ornamental design elements.

 The larger options include the "St. James" and the "Governor's Palace," which come in at 6 1/4" and 6 1/2", respectively.
 With clean lines and minimalistic design, both of these choices fit in with people who prefer simple elegance.
 These options also work well because they don't distract too much from the natural beauty of the brick.

-If your brick wall needs some crown moulding to help it pop, we'll assist you.
+If your brick wall needs some crown molding to help it pop, we'll assist you.
 Contact us today with any questions or buy your kit online now!